sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 print(z)
 ```

-If everything went well, the plot should appear on a new window.
-It can also be accessed by heading to the Julia Extension menu in the left panel, and expanding the *PLOT NAVIGATOR* menu. we should have our first plot figure `plot_01` there.
-We can click on it and it will display.
+If everything goes well, the plot should appear on a new window.
+It can also be accessed by heading to the Julia Extension menu in the left panel and expanding the *PLOT NAVIGATOR* menu.
+We should have our first plot figure, `plot_01`.
+We can click on it, and it will display.

 ##### **Output**
 ```